dramforever/easyriscv/index.md

 ```

 The `auipc` instruction allows for very flexible position independence.
 You can
-make arbitrary calculations based on the address.
-The immediate-bit operand
+make arbitrary calculations based on the address at which code is located.
+The
-mirroring `lui` means that it is well suited for two-instruction pairs, just
+immediate-bit operand mirroring `lui` means that it is well suited for
-like `lui`.
-These kind of "`pc` plus something" calculations are known as
+two-instruction pairs, just like `lui`.
+These kind of "`pc` plus something"
-[pc-relative addressing]{x=term}.
+calculations are known as [pc-relative addressing]{x=term}.

 The syntax for getting the assembler to generate the immediate values for
 pc-relative addressing a bit arcane but hear me out: